sjdv1982/seamless/README.md

 =====================================================

-Seamless is a framework to set up computations (and visualizations) that respond live to changes in cells.
-Cells contain the input data as well as the source code of the computations, and all cells can be edited interactively.
+Seamless is a framework to set up computations (and visualizations) that respond to changes in cells.
+Cells contain the input data as well as the source code of the computations, and all cells can be edited live.

-The main application domains are scientific protocols, data visualization, and interactive code development (algorithms, GUIs and shaders).
+The main application domains are scientific protocols, data visualization, and live code development (shaders, algorithms, and GUIs).

 **Installation**: pip install seamless-framework